-IRMEL has set up 13 CNG stations, of which two are online and 11 are daughter booster stations, in all key areas of the GA.
+As on June 30, 2023, IRMEL has set up 15 CNG stations, of which 2 are online, 1 is mother cum online and 12 are daughter booster stations, in all key areas of the GA.
 To optimise the project capex and improve natural gas reach within the geographical area, the company has set up an L-CNG station in Veraval, through which it caters to the demand of nearby areas without laying of steel pipelines.
 The innovative distribution model ensures IRMEL's commitment to distribute natural gas in the region.

 IRMEL has been targeting alternate fuels by creating a strong customer value proposition, i.e., affordable PNG and CNG retail prices, encouraging natural gas adoption, uninterrupted CNG and PNG supply, and ease of operations.
 IRMEL has developed some good retro fitment agencies for converting diesel HCVs to CNG, and which can become a major CNG customer segment in the near future.
-The company already caters to close to 1,000 PNG domestic customers in Una.
-Recently, it also rolled out its domestic PNG services in Veraval district and has enrolled more than 1,500 customers.
+As on June 30, 2023, the company already caters to close to 2468 PNG domestic customers in Una and Veraval city of the GA.